 The Negative Feelings That Bankruptcy Can Elicit

 The main ways that bankruptcy affects your emotional health is through stress and anxiety.
-Most people filing for bankruptcy have never been through the process before, and likely never thought they'd have to.
-The idea of bankruptcy can create a significant amount of uncertainty.
-Many people experience feelings of stress, anxiety, depression, and failure.
+Most people filing for bankruptcy have never been through the process before and likely never thought they'd have to.
+Many people experience feelings of uncertainty, stress, anxiety, depression, and failure.

 Alongside this stress is the social stigma around filing for bankruptcy.
-In spite of the fact that bankruptcy is fairly common in the United States, it's often seen as a shameful process.
-Many individuals don't want to acknowledge or admit to others that they are going through bankruptcy.
+In spite of the fact that bankruptcy is fairly common in the United States, it's often seen as a shameful.
+Many people don't want to acknowledge or admit to others that they are going through bankruptcy.
 Instead, they keep these feelings of anxiety and stress to themselves, making the emotional turmoil even worse.
 In severe cases, these feelings can eventually lead to depression, as well as other serious mental health problems.

 Different Ways To Think About Bankruptcy